-Adobe Premiere Pro CS6 has new audio track and sequence audio master options.
+Adobe Premiere Pro CC has advanced audio track and sequence audio master options.
 In most cases, standard audio tracks and a stereo master will work.
 The option to choose adaptive tracks and multitrack mastering is powerful but requires a lot of explaining if students are used to working only with stereo audio.
+Note that Adobe Premiere Pro CC supports up to 32 channel mastering.